 If you spend any time around bolt-action rifles, you’ll hear shooters toss around terms like “short action” and “long action.”
 It sounds simple enough—one is short, the other is long—but there’s a lot of myth and half-truth floating around this subject.
 The reality is more nuanced, and once you understand how cartridge length, magazine dimensions,...

-The Morse Carbine: One of America’s Earliest Metallic Cartridge Military Arms
+The Morse Carbine: An Early Metallic Cartridge Arm

-The Morse Carbine stands as one of the most remarkable yet overlooked innovations of the American Civil War.
+The Morse Carbine is one of the most overlooked yet overlooked innovations of the American Civil War.
 Developed in the crucible of national conflict, this unique breechloading firearm marked a bold leap forward in military arms—embracing the concept of metallic cartridges years before it became standard.
-While it never reached widespread deployment, the Morse...
+While it never reached widespread deployment, the Morse Carbine’s...